Introduction

 What to do:

-- Load dirty dishes into the dishwasher immediately after use.
+- Load dirty dishes into the dishwasher immediately after hosting parties like Halloween.

 - Rinse off large food scraps before loading to avoid blockages or odor buildup in the machine.